platformsh/platformsh-docs/docs/src/dedicated-gen-3/monitoring.md

 Platform.sh also supports third-party observability services such as [New Relic](../increase-observability/integrate-observability/new-relic/_index.md) and [Tideways](../increase-observability/integrate-observability/tideways.md).
+You need to get your own license for them.
 These third-party services have their own associated cost, are language-specific, and may not be available for all languages.

 ## Availability incident handling procedure

+Automated monitoring is used to keep an eye on your production environment at all times.
-When automated monitoring triggers an alert or a customer files an urgent priority ticket, an on-call engineer is immediately paged so they can respond and begin to triage the issue.
+If automated monitoring triggers an alert, or if a customer files an urgent priority ticket, an on-call engineer is immediately paged so they can respond and begin to triage the issue.

 Cloud infrastructure issues are handled by the Platform.sh Customer Success team.